 3. Seek out your initial reference

 If providing another reference is not an option, do your best to seek out your initial reference.
-Go over their social media profiles and DM them.
+Call them or go over their social media profiles and message them.

 Maybe they were too busy and didn't have the chance to check the contact that the employer used to reach out to them.
 There is still a chance that they might respond.